blewis11/Period-Tracker/README.md

 * Currently I only have one unit test -> src/utils/calculateCycleAverage.
 I'd write more for my modules, that ways its much easier to detect bugs and pinpoint where they're coming from.
 I would also write more usecases on the integration test (ie having invalid string and symptom ids like in the first point)

+* I like having descriptions of methods via comments, but I didn't have time go through all of my code and document each method

 * A pretty basic one but, i'd integrate TSLint - I can't often rely on only myself to make code pretty